mohammedabdallah/MatrixMultiply/README.md

 - [x] Reduce complexity
 - [x] Ability to add any converter we need easily

+### Validations
+* First array columns is equal to the second rows
+* All items are numeric values

 **tests**

 * it test that service return the right char against specific number according excel columns